 Mark I. Vuletic

-This is the most recent iteration of a slideshow (with added commentary) that I present at the start of my applied ethics classes.
-Most of my students are non-majors, and have had little or no prior exposure to philosophy, so I need to give them a very brief orientation to philosophy and to some background issues in ethics.
+This is an updated version of a slideshow (with added commentary) that I present at the start of applied ethics classes.
+Most of my applied ethics students have been non-majors with little or no prior exposure to philosophy, so I need to give them a very brief orientation to philosophy and to some background issues in ethics.
+The presentation of the first of these is streamlined compared to my full introduction to philosophy since I have to cover the additional ethics-specific slides.

 The picture in the background is The School of Athens, by the Renaissance artist Raphael.
 You may be able to dimly discern the figures of Plato and Aristotle in the center (see the detail below), with the former on the right and the latter on the left.
 If you look closely at the original, you will notice that Aristotle is holding one of his own works on ethics.
 (Plato, incidentally, is holding the Timaeus, one of his dialogues about metaphysics.)
 This is not testable information, but of course you're curious.

-My own view (a fairly common view, as well as the view I was taught) is that philosophy simply is the attempt to answer questions currently (and perhaps forever) beyond the reach of science, by using reason and publicly accessible evidence.
-When I describe the evidence as publicly accessible, I mean that it should be (at least in principle) open to any normally functioning human being.
-This makes philosophy an enterprise that is continuous with science: we forge on where the possibility of a resolution by experiment leaves off, carefully utilizing whatever evidence we can bring to bear upon the remaining questions.
+My own view (a fairly common view, as well as the view I was taught) is that philosophy simply is the attempt to answer questions currently (and perhaps forever) beyond the reach of science, by using reason and empirical evidence.
+When I describe the evidence that philosophers use as empirical, I mean that the evidence they offer for their views (if it is not based on pure reason itself) should be based on experience or observations that are (at least in principle) open to any normally functioning human being.
+This makes philosophy an enterprise that is continuous with science: we forge on where answering a question by direct experiment no longer seems possible, but we still carefully utilize whatever evidence we can bring to bear upon such questions.

 This slide shows the primary subfields of philosophy, where you will find most of the questions philosophers deal with: